RinorAgaj/DizajniSistemitSoftuerit-Project/docs/diagrams/README.md

 - **StaticModels.drawio**: UML class and component diagrams for the SAD. - DONE
 - **DynamicModels.drawio**: Sequence and activity diagrams for the SAD. - DONE
-- **MidLevelDesign.drawio**: Mid-level design diagrams for the DDD.
+- **MidLevelDesign.drawio**: Mid-level design diagrams for the DDD. - DONE
-- **LowLevelDesign.drawio**: Low-level design diagrams for the DDD.
+- **LowLevelDesign.drawio**: Low-level design diagrams for the DDD. - DONE
-- **ConceptualModel.drawio**: UML diagrams for the conceptual model.
+- **ConceptualModel.drawio**: UML diagrams for the conceptual model. - DONE

 Each diagram has an exported `.png` version in its respective folder for easy viewing.